MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 3/Examples/Input.md

 input()
 ```

 This essentially stops the program until the user provides input.
-Now we can use the input in a lot of ways, but as a simple example we will use it to provide a customized greeting message, as seen below;
+Now we can use the input in a lot of ways, but as a simple example we will use it to provide a customized greeting message, as seen below:

 ```python
 print('What is your name?')